alescortes/food-delivery_bdt2022/README.md

 ## Group 15 - Optimize the delivery of goods in the city of Milan

-This is a big data system to generate fake random orders to a food delivery service and to match a set of deliverymen to deliver such orders.
+This is a big data system to generate fake random orders to a food delivery service and to match a set of delivery men to deliver such orders.
 The system includes a MongoDB database to store in three different collections the deliverymen, the pending orders, and the processed orders and a MQTT queue which acts as a buffer in the data ingestion phase.
 The result of the program is a flask dashboard which displays a map and a series of analytics.

 ### Architecture